Boca Ciega High School

-The Boca Ciega High School (BCHS), colloquially referred to as Bogie, is an American four-year public high school in Gulfport, Florida, just south of the St. Petersburg city line, and is part of the Pinellas County Schools district.
+The Boca Ciega High School (BCHS), known locally as "Bogie", is an American four-year public high school in Gulfport, Florida, just south of the St. Petersburg city line, and is part of the Pinellas County Schools district.
 The school has a student enrollment of 1,724 and 87 teachers (FTE) (2018–19 school year).

 The Boca Ciega students' nickname is the Pirates and its colors are gold, white, and navy (previously gold, white and red).
 Its interscholastic teams compete in the Pinellas County Athletic Conference.

-Any student in the county may enroll in the BCHS "school-within-a-school" Fundamental Program, which emphasizes a “back-to-basics” educational structure, student responsibility and mandatory parental involvement.
-Boca Ciega is also home to the Center for Wellness and Medical Professions, a county-wide magnet program for students interested in careers in healthcare.
-The school's Project Lead The Way curriculum emphasizes science, engineering, and engineering technology.

 BCHS juniors and seniors with a grade point average of 3.0 and higher may be eligible to earn high school and college credit through dual enrollment coursework at St. Petersburg College.

 Opened in 1953, a new campus on the current site was completed in 2012.

 History

 Ground was broken for a $1.34-million school in December 1952, the first new high school built in southern Pinellas County in 26 years.
 It was open-air with a central administration building and classrooms extending out in a series of parallel wings to take advantage of the Florida weather by providing maximum natural light and exposure for each classroom.
 In July 1953, the school board chose Boca Ciega (after the nearby bay) as the school's name over Gulfport, Sunshine City, Sun City, Central, Gulf Coast, 58th Street, and Southwest St. Petersburg.
 Prospective students chose gold (for the Sun) and white (for sand) as the school colors and "Rebels" as the nickname.
 In September 1953, BCHS opened with 964 students in grades 9–12.
 The first principal, Richard L. Jones, declared there would be no "rebels" at his school; in another vote, students chose "Pirates."
 Ironically, Rebels was later adopted as the nickname of the school's cross-town rival, Dixie Hollins High School.
 The school's alma mater (anthem) was arranged by George Shakley, with words by Kathryn Ludlum (revised by Robert Drick in 1976).

 On March 13, 1954, Christine J. Baker, choir director from 1953 to 1972, directed the first spring concert.
 She supervised several singing groups, notably the Baker's Dozen, who performed at the 1964 New York World's Fair after raising $12,000 to make the trip.
 The school band performed in Nassau, Bahamas on April 23, 1960, the first out-of-the-country performance by a St. Petersburg-area high school.
-In 1970, the band visited Bogota, Colombia.
+In April 1969, the band visited Bogota, Colombia.
 On July 11, 1976, the BCHS Jazz Band performed at the US Bicentennial celebration at Independence Hall in Philadelphia.
 The 1964 Mrs. America Pageant was held at the BCHS auditorium.